uvsmtid/common-salt-states/docs/branching.md

     *   ~~`master`~~

-        This branch is not maintained.
+        This branch is not necessarily maintained
+        but it is reserved for its purpose (stable _"production ready_" code).

         The _"production ready"_ code is maintained on release branches.